Achy Obejas: Career

 She earned an M.F.A from Warren Wilson College in 1993.
 She was the Springer Lecturer in Creative Writing (2003–05) at the University of Chicago, as well as an advisor for the online prose magazine Otium.
 In fall of 2005, she served as the Distinguished Writer in Residence at the University of Hawaiʻi.
 She was the Sor Juana visiting writer at DePaul University from 2006 to 2012.
 From 2013 to 2019, she served as the Distinguished Visiting Writer at Mills College, where she founded a Low-Residency MFA in Translation Program.

-In 2008, she translated Junot Diaz's Pulitzer Prize-winning novel, The Brief and Wondrous Life of Oscar Wao, into Spanish.
+In 2008, she translated Junot Díaz's Pulitzer Prize-winning novel, The Brief and Wondrous Life of Oscar Wao, into Spanish.
 The Dominican-American author's novel addresses many themes, including young adult sexuality and national identity, also present in Obejas' work.
 She's also translated work by Rita Indiana, Wendy Guerra, Adam Mansbach, Carlos Velazquez, F.G.
 Haghenbeck, and many others.
 She is the rare translator who can work in and out of both English and Spanish.

 Obejas has written the novels Ruins, Memory Mambo and Days of Awe, and the story collection We Came All the Way from Cuba So You Could Dress Like This? as well as the poetry chapbook This is What Happened in Our Other Life.
-A new collection of short stories, "The Tower of Antilles & Other Stories" is coming from Akashic in 2017.
+A collection of short stories, "The Tower of Antilles & Other Stories" was published by Akashic in 2017.

+In 2021, she released the widely praised Boomerang/Bumerán through Beacon Press, a non-gendered collection of poetry in English and Spanish addressing immigration, activism and other issues.

 In a reflection on Obejas' work, Latina comedian Lisa Alvarado says of the writer, "Her work exudes a keen sense of humor, of irony, of compassion and is laced with the infinite small moments that make her poetry and her novels sing with the breath of real life."

 Journalism

-Throughout her career, Obejas has worked for many different publications, including the Chicago Tribune, Windy City Times, The Advocate, Out, Vanity Fair, Playboy, Ms., The Village Voice, and The Washington Post.
-Currently, she contributes to In These Times.
+Throughout her career, Obejas has worked for many different publications, including the Chicago Tribune, Windy City Times, The Advocate, Out, Vanity Fair, Playboy, Ms., The Village Voice, The Washington Postt, and The New York Times.

 As a Chicago Tribune columnist for nearly ten years, Obejas penned the nightlife column "After Hours".
 The column started when then-Friday section editor Kevin Moore asked the self-described insomniac if she would like to cover nighttime entertainment for the paper.
 In 2001, Obejas announced that she would no longer write the column.